charlotte pedestrian accident attorneys

 Local Resources in Charlotte, NC

-If you were struck by a vehicle as a pedestrian in Charlotte, these trusted local resources can help with emergency care, accident reporting, transportation, and recovery support.
-While these services can assist in the immediate aftermath, speaking with a Charlotte pedestrian accident attorney as soon as possible can help protect your rights and your claim.
+If you’ve been injured in Charlotte, these trusted local resources can assist you with emergency care, reporting, transportation, and vehicle repairs.
+While these services can help in the immediate aftermath, speaking with a lawyer as soon as possible can help protect your rights and your claim.

 Police & Public Safety

-- Charlotte-Mecklenburg Police Department (CMPD) – 601 E Trade St, Charlotte, NC 28202.
-Responds to pedestrian accidents within Charlotte city limits, files official crash reports, and investigates driver negligence.
-Call 911 for emergencies or (704) 336-7600 for non-emergency matters.
+Charlotte-Mecklenburg Police Department (CMPD) – 601 E. Trade St., Charlotte, NC 28202.
+Handles local law enforcement, traffic accident investigations, and police reports within Charlotte city limits.
+Call (704) 336-7600 for non-emergency assistance or records requests.
 Visit Website

 Accident Reports & Records